kevinramharak/sc2-proto-rs/README.md

 Pre-generated files in `src/` will be compiled by default.
 If you want to generate rust code from .proto files, install [protobuf compiler][protoc] and make sure it's in PATH.
-Then build this lib with `protoc-rust` feature.
+Then build this lib with `generate` feature.

 Please note that this repository only contains the protobuf definitions, no abstraction is included here.